 Themes may not necessarily mean costumes (though that is not a bad idea either!); It could simply mean the mood of the party- does the bride want a spa day, or a casual date, or something completely off the wall?

 This will be almost directly dependent on the group's budget.
 If the budget is high, there will be more wiggle room for travel and other activities.
-If the budget is lower, you may have to look around for package deals (like our What Women Want pass), or close-to-home solutions.
+If the budget is lower, you may have to look around for package deals or close-to-home solutions.

 Got to keep the energy up to keep the party going!
 Fine dining?
 Buffet?
 Fast food on the go?
 Don't forget to take down some grub ideas on your bachelorette party check list for available food options in the surrounding areas where the party will be held.